Lawyer found dead in upstate NY may be linked to New Jersey shooting at judge's house

 Salas was in the basement at the time and wasn’t injured, according to the Associated Press.

 Daniel, a college student, was her only child, officials said.
+He was set to be heading back shortly to the Catholic University of America in Washington, D.C., where he was named to the Dean’s List this spring.

+“I was shocked last night to hear news of Daniel Anderl’s tragic death Sunday evening in New Jersey.
+Daniel was a rising junior, enrolled for classes beginning in the next few weeks,” university President John Garvey wrote on Twitter.
+“He turned 20 last week.”

+The young Anderl, who previously attended St. Joseph High School in Metuchen, N.J., was remembered as "a true friend, a proud Falcon, and an overall wonderful human being," according to a statement on the school's website.

 The Associated Press and Fox News' Marta Dhanis contributed to this report.